kelu124/echomods/include/JOH/joh_article.md

 ## Acknowledgements

-_Please add any relevant acknowledgements to anyone else who supported the project in which the hardware was created, but did not work directly on the hardware itself.
-Please list anyone who helped to create the hardware and software (who may also not be an author of this paper), including their roles and affiliations._

 A huge thanks to the friends in the community for their sharing their ideas and giving their support.
-Thanks as well to Prof Charles and Zach to have given a try at testing the first iteration, the Hackaday community forgiving me the chance to go to the 2016 finals, the echOpen community (Farad, Benoit, Vincent, Jerome, Virginie, Emilie and the others) to have kept me motivated!
+Thanks as well to Prof Charles and Zach to have given a try at testing the first iteration, Sofian for his help on the hardware, the Hackaday community forgiving me the chance to go to the 2016 finals, the echOpen community (Farad, Benoit, Vincent, Jerome, Virginie, Emilie and the others) who has kept me motivated!

 ## Funding statement

-_If the hardware resulted from funded research please give the funder and grant number._

 This project has been funded by personal funds, and supported by two prizes from the hackaday 2016 contest.

 ## Competing interests

-&quot;The authors declare that they have no competing interests.&quot; Though LJ is a founder of the echOpen&#39;s project, this work has been pursued individually,the echOpen association has no involvementwith this work.
+The authors declare that they have no competing interests.

+Though LJ is a founder of the echOpen&#39;s project, this work has been pursued individually,the echOpen association has no involvementwith this work.
 LJ is discussing the crowdfunding of these modules&#39; kits with a partner.

 ## References